pingcap/docs-cn/faq/upgrade-faq.md

 ### Can I upgrade the TiDB cluster during the DDL execution?

+* If the TiDB version before upgrade is earlier than v7.1.0:

-**DO NOT** upgrade a TiDB cluster when a DDL statement is being executed in the cluster (usually for the time-consuming DDL statements such as `ADD INDEX` and the column type changes).
+    * **DO NOT** upgrade a TiDB cluster when a DDL statement is being executed in the cluster (usually for the time-consuming DDL statements such as `ADD INDEX` and the column type changes).
 Before the upgrade, it is recommended to use the [`ADMIN SHOW DDL`](/sql-statements/sql-statement-admin-show-ddl.md) command to check whether the TiDB cluster has an ongoing DDL job.
 If the cluster has a DDL job, to upgrade the cluster, wait until the DDL execution is finished or use the [`ADMIN CANCEL DDL`](/sql-statements/sql-statement-admin-cancel-ddl.md) command to cancel the DDL job before you upgrade the cluster.

-In addition, during the cluster upgrade, **DO NOT** execute any DDL statement.
+    * During the cluster upgrade, **DO NOT** execute any DDL statement.
 Otherwise, the issue of undefined behavior might occur.

+* If the TiDB version before upgrade is v7.1.0 or later:

+    * You do not need to follow the restrictions of upgrading from an earlier version to v7.1.0.
+That is, TiDB can receive user DDL tasks during the upgrade.
+For details, refer to [TiDB Smooth Upgrade](/smooth-upgrade-tidb.md).

 ### How to upgrade TiDB using the binary?